Halt-I-m-Reptar/MtG_Finance_Dev/the_mythic_store_bl_prices/README.md

 ## Info
 * Once CORS has been disabled for localhost, per the link above, you will be able to utilize this utility, until that is completed, this will not work
 * If you run the command from the above link and if opens multiple Chrome tabs, you either did not replace the "s within the command or were not in your root C:\ when running
+* There is a delay between requests to lessen the burden of spamming requests.

 ## Instructions
 * Open index.html in Chrome (drag and drop)